Olympic & Paralympic inspirations

 Nudge addict

-For the end At last but not least, as our English friends say.
+For the end At last but not least as our English friends say.

-I loved the little messages from the Phrygians.
+I loved the little messages from the phrygians.

-" One two tri!" to encourage recycling of waste, "Chou must go on" and "veni vidi veggie" to encourage discovery of vegetarian and gourmet recipes, "espace VIB (Very Important Biodiversity" to raise awareness of respect for the site, with each time a too-cute drawing of Phryge and a QR code to find out more.
+" One two tri!" to encourage people to recycle waste, "Chou must go on" and "veni vidi veggie" to encourage people to discover vegetarian and gourmet recipes, "espace VIB (Very Important Biodiversity" to raise awareness of the need to respect the site, with each time a too-cute drawing of Phryge and a QR code to find out more.

-Passing on instructions with joy and happiness is far more effective than the traditional methods of "forbidding" and "thank you for".
+Passing on an instruction with joy and happiness is definitely more effective than the traditional "forbidden to" and "Thank you for" methods.

-So get to your word games!
+So here's to your word games!

 Digitization